freeradical13/freeradical13.github.io/index.md

 # Atoms

-[Atoms][] are made of some number of [nucleons][] - at least one proton and zero or more neutrons - in the atom's [nucleus][], and some number of [electrons][] in [orbitals][] around the nucleus.
+[Atoms][] are made of some number of [nucleons][] - at least one proton and zero or more neutrons - in the atom's [nucleus][], and some number of [electrons][] orbiting the nucleus in [orbitals][] (sometimes known as [shells][electron shells]).
+As electrons accumulate, those in higher orbitals have higher energy (known as [energy levels][]).
 An [atomic nucleus][atoms] is at least 10<sup>-10</sup> m in diameter.

-The number of protons is considered the [atomic number][] and categorizes the atom as a particular [chemical element][] (e.g. carbon which has 6 protons).
-The number of nucleons is considered the [atomic mass number][atomic mass] (because electrons are so much relatively lighter as to contribute insignificantly to mass).
+The number of protons is considered the [atomic number][] and categorizes the atom in a class called a [chemical element][] (e.g. carbon is the chemical element class for any atom which has 6 protons).
+The number of nucleons is considered the [atomic mass number][atomic mass] (because electrons are so much relatively lighter than the nucleons).
 The number of neutrons defines the element's [isotope][] which is represented as the element name followed by its atomic mass number (e.g. carbon-14), so the number of neutrons may be deduced from the isotope name by subtracting the number of protons.
 There are four main [states of matter][]: solid, liquid, gas, and plasma.

+If an atom has an equal number of protons and electrons, then it is neutral.
 If an atom has an unequal number of protons and electrons, then it is [ionized][ion] (if more protons [positively charged], then it's called a cation, and if more electrons [negatively charged], an anion).

 ## Table of Elements